Antonio Pujía

 Antonio Pujía (11 June 1929 – 26 May 2018) was an Argentinian sculptor.
-Through his artwork, he always honoured women and denounced the world's horrors of famine and war.
+His artwork often featured women as well as the topics of famine, war, dance, and music.

 Personal life

 Antonio Pujía was born in Polia, a small town in Calabria, southern Italy, on June 11, 1929.
-In May 1937 he emigrated with his mother and older sister Carmela to Argentina, where his father Vittorio (who had traveled when Antonio was only two years old) was expecting them.
-Because of his difficulty with the Spanish language, he began in early childhood to draw elements of reality that will attract his attention by the novelty meant for.
-Upon his graduation, Pujía's teacher that guides students in their future education tells Pujía that he should pursue Fine Arts.
+In May 1937 he immigrated with his mother and older sister Carmela to Argentina, where his father Vittorio (who had traveled when Antonio was only two years old) was expecting them.
+He began in early childhood to draw common elements of everyday life that he found novel or interesting.
+Upon his graduation, Pujía's teacher suggested that he should pursue the Fine Arts.

-He has a son from his first marriage: Vittorio Pujia, a musician who lives in France.
-In 1960 he joined for love Susana Nicolai (a Psychologist and Ceramist) his lifelong partner, with whom he has two children: Lino Pujía (an Argentinian filmmaker) and Sandro Pujía (an Argentinian photographer).
+He had a son from his first marriage: Vittorio Pujia, a musician who lives in France.
+In 1960 he married Susana Nicolai (a psychologist and ceramicist) with whom he had two children: Lino Pujía (an Argentinian filmmaker) and Sandro Pujía (an Argentinian photographer).

+His 1975 exhibit at the San Martín Cultural Center was a particular success, and Pujía added his entire warehouse of works to the initial display.

+He lived in Spain from 1975 to 1976, working in the Escorial Museum.